-Otterbox is one of the go-to names for protective cases if you're looking for one to fit your iPhone or iPad mini.
-However, they're not cheap, and let's face it, after you've already spent a whack of money on your Apple device, you probably don't really want to spend a bunch more on a case.
+OtterBox is one of the go-to names for protective cases, but it's not the only option around when it comes to keeping your iPad Mini 4 safe.
+After you've already spent a whack of money on your iPad, you probably don't really want to spend a bunch more on a case.

 - UAG Composite case